Corns & calluses

 treatment options

-At Next Step Foot & Ankle Clinic, your doctor examines your foot to identify the exact cause of your corns and calluses and prescribe the right treatment.
-If a hammertoe or other bone deformities is the cause, he may recommend surgery to correct the bone.
+At Next Step Foot & Ankle Clinic, your doctor examines your foot to identify the exact cause of your corns and calluses, allowing them to prescribe the most effective treatment.
+If a hammertoe, or other bone deformities is the cause, our doctors may recommend surgery to correct the bone.

 Your podiatrist may shave off the thickened skin to prevent infection or an ulcer by carefully trimming it with a scalpel.
 Do not try scraping it off yourself.
 If you do, you might end up with an infection or damage your skin.

-If your corn or callus has been present for a long time, then something MUST CHANGE if you want to get rid of it.
+If your corn or callus has been present for awhile, something MUST CHANGE if you want to get rid of it.

 01